dachiefjustice/railsgoat-cicd-lab/README.md

 ```

 To apply the changes run `vagrant reload` after adjusting this or other settings in the `Vagrantfile`.
-- Tested on Linux and Windows with current versions of Vagrant and Virtualbox; should work on Mac OS as well

 # Lab Tech Stack
 | Software                  | Purpose                                 |